-You can apply online on our website http://kingscollege.enrol.school.nz for your son/daughter to join King's College.
+You can apply online on our website kingscollege.school.nz for your son/daughter to join King's College.

-Contact our International Team
+Contact our Admissions Team

-If you have any questions about our school or our admissions process email our international team at r.pickford@kingscollege. school.nz.
+If you have any questions about our admissions process contact us on 0508 46 25 46 or email us at admissions@kingscollege.school.nz.